yattinda/RevSpot-replication-package/README.md

 ```

-## Something need to attention
+## Something you need to know
 Since the limitation of file size that allow to uploading to github, this repo only include the source code of all script.
-We highly recommand the practioners to download the entire replication package from zenodo [here](https://doi.org/10.5281/zenodo.5832080).
+We highly recommand the practioners to download the entire replication package from zenodo [here](https://doi.org/10.5281/zenodo.5832080) and follow the instruction below and commments in the script.
 The package in zenodo includes all dataset and model used in the paper.

 ## Getting Started
 System dependencies